bigskysoftware/htmx/www/content/api.md

 ##### Properties

+* `autoStart:true` - boolean: whether or not htmx should be initialized automatically when DOM is ready.
+If htmx is loaded as module this defaults to `false` and you must initialize htmx manually by calling `htmx.start()`
 * `attributesToSettle:["class", "style", "width", "height"]` - array of strings: the attributes to settle during the settling phase
 * `defaultSettleDelay:20` - int: the default delay between completing the content swap and settling attributes
 * `defaultSwapDelay:0` - int: the default delay between receiving a response from the server and doing the swap